rive-app/rive-react-native/CONTRIBUTING.md

 ```

 ### Testing in a new Expo project
-1. In rive-react-native run `npm pack` which will create `rive-react-native-x.y.z.tgz`
+1. In `rive-react-native` run `npm pack` which will create `rive-react-native-x.y.z.tgz`
 2. Create a new Expo project and [prebuild](https://docs.expo.dev/workflow/continuous-native-generation/#usage) (formerly eject) it
 3. In the Podfile set the minimum platform to 14: `platform :ios, podfile_properties['ios.deploymentTarget'] || '14.0'`
-4. Add this to your package.json dependencies: `"rive-react-native": "file:../rive-react-native/rive-react-native-x.y.z.tgz"` (adjust the path and version numbers as needed) and run `npm i`
+4. Add this to your `package.json` dependencies: `"rive-react-native": "file:../rive-react-native/rive-react-native-x.y.z.tgz"` (adjust the path and version numbers as needed) and run `npm i`
-5. Add a Rive component in index.tsx:
+5. Add a Rive component in `index.tsx`:

 ```jsx
 import Rive, { Alignment, Fit, RiveRef } from 'rive-react-native'